Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-06 00:23:35
+Last Updated: 2025-09-07 00:26:51

-I am the greatest, I said that even before I knew I was.
+Wisdom is like the rain.
+Its source is limitless, but it comes down according to the season.

-By Muhammad Ali
+By Rumi